 The Predoctoral Fellowship Program at Columbia Business School provides an opportunity to gain experience in academic research, with a special focus on fields such as Accounting; Decision, Risk & Operations; Economics; Finance; Management; and Marketing.
 The two-year program helps fellows earn admittance to PhD programs and prepares them for successful graduate-school careers.
-Our alumni have been admitted to PhD programs in top-tier business schools, economics, sociology, and other graduate programs across the country, including Columbia Business School.
+Predoctoral fellows are hired as staff associates and paid a salary.

 Under the guidance of CBS faculty, the predoctoral fellow plays an active role in multiple research projects that are in various stages, from conception through publication.
 The work may include but is not limited to: webscraping, cleaning and merging data, literature reviews, and statistical analysis.
 When predoctoral fellows make significant intellectual contributions to a research project, they may be offered authorship.